BrixtinW/CS-312-Projects/Project1/Project1.md

 ## 2 - Complexity

-- [x] Discuss the time and space complexity of the Modexp and Fermat algorithms.
+- [x] *Discuss the time and space complexity of the Modexp and Fermat algorithms.*

+### mod_exp Complexity

 Both the time and space complexity of mod_exp is O(log (y)).

-The time complexity of fermat is O(k log (y) ) as it calls mod_exp k number of times, and the space complexity is constant as the space required by the function does not change as its input increases.

-See diagrams below.

-### mod_exp Complexity

 ![mod_exp Complexity Diagram](Time-Complexity-of-mod_exp.png)

 ### fermat Complexity

+The time complexity of fermat is O(k log (y) ) as it calls mod_exp k number of times, and the space complexity is constant as the space required by the function does not change as its input increases.

 <img src="Time-Complexity-of-fermat.jpg" alt="fermat Complexity Diagram" width="700">

 ## 3 - Example Screenshot

-- [x] At least one screenshot of your application with a working example.
+- [x] *At least one screenshot of your application with a working example.*

 The following is an example of both methods working correctly